What Does a Kitchen Renovation Cost in 2023? Toronto vs. Montreal

 This will depend on which province your property is in and the work being performed.
 Many elements of a kitchen renovation require plumbing and electrical work, which requires licensing no matter where you are.

-In Toronto, a general contractor will require a Metro Building Renovators Licence, while electricians and plumbers require a Certificates of Registration.
+In Toronto, a general contractor will require a Metro Building Renovators Licence, while electricians and plumbers require Certificates of Registration.

 In Montreal and the rest of Quebec, every contractor, general or specialized, will require a relevant RBQ licence.